theadamrippon/WindowsDualsenseUnreal/README.md

 # Windows Dualsense for Unreal Engine version 5.3, 5.4 and 5.5

-### Plugin to integrate full suport Dualsense PS5 device into Unreal Engine 5 for Windows platforms.
+### **Plugin with full support for the DualSense PS5 controller in Unreal Engine versions 5.3, 5.4, and 5.5 for Windows platforms.
+No configuration needed**

 ### No necessary configuration to run the control.